Singapore on a Budget: 10 Ways to Save Money When Holidaying in Singapore

 Outside of parks, almost all Chinese and Hindu temples, and churches in Singapore, are free to enter.
 The huge Kong Meng San Phor Kark See Monastery in the heart of the country is a magnificent gathering of Asian Chinese architectural styles.
 St. Andrew’s Cathedral in downtown is a wonderful Neo-Gothic masterpiece.
 Should your tastes for mythology and the religious gear towards the macabre, take the MRT to Haw Par Villa.
 This statue park is easily the weirdest of its kind in Asia.
 It is also completely free.

 Finally, the iconic Esplanade – Theatres on the Bay regularly offers indoor and outdoor free performances.
 Relax at one of these performances, then stroll over to Marina Bay Sands for the nightly light and water show.
-Aptly named as Wonder Full, this show is set against the Singaporean skyline and is free for all.
-It is likely the most impressive free performance you’d see in the city-state.
+Revamped and renamed as Spectra in 2017, the current performance is a spectacular 4-act show celebrating the multicultural heritage of Singapore.
+This dazzling display is one of the best ways to end an evening in Singapore.

-Excerpts of Wonder Full : Light and Water Show at Marina Bay Sands
+Spectra: The New Light and Water Show at Marina Bay Sands, Singapore.

 9. Save Money by Shopping at Supermarkets, Neighbourhood Centres, and Daiso